Title

 The Anti-Hazing Act of 2018 prohibits all forms of hazing in fraternities, sororities, and organizations in schools and community-based groups in the Philippines, defining hazing as any act causing physical or psychological harm during initiation rites, and imposing penalties for those involved in hazing activities.

-Hazing refers to any act that results in physical or psychological suffering, harm, or injury inflicted on a recruit, neophyte, applicant, or member as part of initiation rites, including but not limited to paddling, beating, branding, forced calisthenics, forced consumption, or any brutal treatment likely to affect physical or psychological health.
-It includes activities that humiliate, embarrass, degrade, or endanger such persons by requiring them to do silly or foolish tasks.
+“Hazing” refers to any act that results in physical or psychological suffering, harm, or injury inflicted on a recruit, neophyte, applicant, or member as part of an initiation rite or practice made as a prerequisite for admission or requirement for continuing membership in a fraternity, sorority, or organization.
+It includes, among others, paddling, whipping, beating, branding, forced calisthenics, exposure to the weather, forced consumption of food/liquor/drugs/substances, brutal treatment, forced physical activity likely to adversely affect health, and activities (by one person or with others) that tend to humiliate, embarrass, degrade, abuse, or endanger by requiring mental/silly/foolish tasks.

-The head of the school or authorized representatives must assign at least two (2) school representatives to be present during initiations.
-Their duties include ensuring no hazing is conducted, documenting the event, and reporting to appropriate school officials.
-They are not liable if hazing occurs despite their presence unless they failed to perform an overt act to prevent or stop it.
+The head of the school or authorized representative must assign at least two school representatives to be present.
+Their duty is to ensure no hazing is conducted and to document proceedings.
+They then report to appropriate school officials.
+If hazing occurs despite their presence, they are not liable unless it is proven they failed to perform an overt act to prevent or stop the hazing.

-No, any form of approval, consent, or waiver by a recruit, neophyte, or applicant regarding hazing is null and void and without binding effect.
-Consent to hazing is not a valid defense for those prosecuted under the law.
+No. Any form of approval/consent/agreement or express waiver of the right to object, made prior to an initiation involving hazing as defined, is void and without binding effect.
+Further, consent is not a valid defense for persons prosecuted under the Act.

 Analyze Cases Smarter, Faster